Skip to main content

 that grep never had.

 Tree-sitter ASTs across 13 languages, an Apache AGE knowledge graph, and a live observability bridge from Prometheus alert to file:function in 5 seconds.
-Thirty MCP tools.
-Open source.
+28 MCP tools, plus two optional Rust companions — ox-embed-server (ONNX embeddings + cross-encoder rerank + SPLADE) and ox-codes (deeper dead-code / health).
+Open source, top to bottom.

 Languages